marianmarchal/marianmarchal.github.io/docs/projects.md

 **Comprehending connectives** _with Merel Scholman and Vera Demberg_

 Connectives play an important role in understanding a text, but this requires that readers know the meaning of the connective.
 In this project, we examine how well readers actually understand connectives.
-We investigate what factors influence the comprehension of connectives, looking both at connective-internal factors (frequency and lexical transparency) as well as reader-internal factors (language experience and cognitive skills).
+We investigate what factors influence the comprehension of connectives, looking both at connective-internal factors (frequency and lexical transparency) as well as reader-internal factors (language experience and cognitive skills). **Update: [Paper](https://doi.org/10.1080/0163853X.2024.2325262) published in Discourse Processes.**